 - License Manager

-- General Settings of Dr.Web Anti-virus for servers operation
+- Main settings of Dr.Web Anti-virus for servers and particular components

-- Ouarantine
+- Ouarantine Manager

 - Anti-virus Network

+- Components statistics

 - Report generation wizard.

 Before contacting Doctor Web Technical Support, generate a report than indicates how your operating system and Dr.Web Anti-virus for servers are functioning.
 To adjust parameters, in the opened window, click Report settings.
-The report will be stored as an archive in the Doctor Web subfolder of the % USERPROFILE% directory.
+The report will be stored as an archive in the Doctor Web subfolder of the %USERPROFILE% directory.

 The Administrative/User mode item allows you to switch between full-function Administrative mode and restricted User mode.
 In User mode, access to settings of components is forbidden, as well as disabling of all components and self-protection.
-License Manager and Anti-virus Network items are not available, too.
 You need administrative rights to switch to Administrative mode.

 This item displays when you do not have administrative privileges.
 For instance, when User Account Control of Windows Server 2008 operating system is enabled.
-Otherwise, the item is hidden and Dr. Web Anti-virus for servers operates in full-function mode all the time.
+Otherwise, the item is hidden and SpIDer Agent menu provides access to all features.

 3.2.
-General Settings
+Main Settings